What Is A Bed And Breakfast? [Traveler’s Guide, FAQ]

 Do Bed And Breakfasts Provide Towels?

 Bed and breakfasts typically provide at least one bath towel and one hand towel per guest.
-Some hosts don’t replace towels during stays of only two nights, though you can request this.
-For 5 things every traveler should bring to a bed and breakfast stay, click here.
+Some hosts don’t replace towels during stays of just two nights, though you can request this.
+For the 5 things every traveler should bring to a bed and breakfast stay, click here.

 Do Bed And Breakfasts Have Kitchens?